kr-colab/locator/README.md

 running on a CUDA-enabled GPU (https://www.tensorflow.org/install/gpu).

 # Overview
 `locator` reads in a set of genotypes and locations, trains a neural network to approximate the relationship between them, and predicts location for a set of samples.
 By default `--mode` is set to `cv`, which assumes all locations are known and runs a cross-validation analysis to estimate how well the model can generalize outside the training set.
-To predict locations for new samples, switch `--mode` to `--predict`.
+To predict locations for new samples, use `--mode predict`.

 # Inputs
 Genotypes can read read from .vcf, vcf.gz, or zarr files.